HSBNE-Archive/Policy/Rules/Rules.md

         general meeting called other than on the request of members of the management committee or the association—

-        a.  the meeting is to be adjourned for at least 7 days; and
+        1.  the meeting is to be adjourned for at least 7 days; and
-        b.  the management committee is to decide the day, time and place of the adjourned meeting.
+        2.  the management committee is to decide the day, time and place of the adjourned meeting.

     6. The chairperson may, with the consent of any meeting at which there is a